Canary-PrintDesign/canswe/src/_products/p001-poly_pro_3600.md

 category: safety-pants
 sku: P001
 title: Poly Pro 3600
+description: >
-description: The P001 POLY PRO 3600 is the industry standard for comercial and recreational sawyers, and is the favorite amoung consumers.
-This all season pant is light weight and breathable with excellent range of motion. <p> The P001B Poly Pro Backpad 3600 offers the additional protection of ankle to knee wrapping around the calf.
+  <p> The P001 POLY PRO 3600 is the industry standard for comercial and recreational sawyers, and is the favorite amoung consumers.
+This all season pant is light weight and breathable with excellent range of motion.

+  <p> The P001B Poly Pro Backpad 3600 offers the additional protection of ankle to knee wrapping around the calf.
 specs:
   model: Poly Pro 3600 / Backpad
   sku: P001 / P001B